-Join Simon Allardice for an in-depth discussion in this video The first rule applied to new code, part of Foundations of Programming: Code Efficiency.
+Join Simon Allardice for an in-depth discussion in this video The first rule applied to new code, part of Programming Foundations: Code Efficiency.

 So, I've been talking about code efficiency, with the idea that…a problem will present itself, in an existing code, an existing application.…Maybe you've gotten complaints from users.…Maybe you've got metrics you're not meeting.…Maybe it's just you looking at you're own application, but somebody…is concerned that the application, or part of it, is too slow.…Or it doesn't start quickly enough.
 Or that it's not responsive enough.…Or it takes up too much CPU or too much memory.…But what about brand new code?…What if I'm writing a new application, new code, new classes, new…methods, and I want to write my latest code as efficiently as possible.…